Hummer Recalls and Malfunctions

 GM Steering Lockup

 Although not specific to Hummers, GM has also been forced to settle lawsuits with customers concerning a common issue with steering lockups in their trucks and SUVs.
 GM reportedly views this loss of power steering as a “normal characteristic” of the function of larger vehicles, but customers often disagree.
 The vehicles, including the Hummer H2, have a tendency to lose their power steering when the driver compresses the brakes as they turn, a common technique used during parking and low speed maneuvering.
 In 2008, Wisconsin plumber Todd Van Natta was awarded 120,000 dollars after suing GM for failing to refund or replace his GMC pickup truck for this exact defect.
-There have been no recalls for this defect for these models of cars; however, in 2010 GM did issue a recall for 1.3 million vehicles which might experience a sudden loss of electric steering assistance.
+There have been no recalls for this auto defect; however, in 2010 GM did issue a recall for 1.3 million vehicles which might experience a sudden loss of electric steering assistance.

 Hummer Drivers Ticketed More Often